-You will now continue your study of the Friulian language through verses from the Bible by examining Gjenesi 3:14-24; that is, verses 14-24 of the third chapter of the book of Genesis, which are the final verses of the chapter.
+You will now continue your study of the Friulian language through the third chapter of the book of Genesis by examining verses 14-24, which are the final verses of the chapter.
 All three posts pertaining to chapter 3 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 You will recall the expression par vie che, meaning given that.